Apply for a Conference

 Does the applicant have a unique perspective on this conference?
 (Someone can apply for support to attend a conference they have attended before, but not if they don’t plan to bring / take something new from it this time around) Total Points: 10

 Will this conference inform applicant’s ongoing work in the food system?
-Total Points: 10
+Applicants must be currently employed in food system work Total Points: 10

 Expected impact of information sharing on return.
 Examples of questions to ask when evaluating impact include: